 Migrant arrivals in Germany drop in early 2017

-The number of people applying for asylum in Germany has dropped steeply, figures showed on Monday, a sign that a deal between the European Union and Turkey to stem the flow of migrants is working.
-The huge influx of migrants to Germany in the past two years has eroded the popularity of Chancellor Angela Merkel ahead of national elections in September and fuelled the rise of the anti-immigrant Alternative for Germany party.
+The plunge is a sign that a deal between the European Union and Turkey to stem the flow of migrants is working.
+A migrant holds up a poster of German Chancellor Angela Merkel before starting a march out of Budapest, Hungary, towards Austria, in September 2015.

 Discussions